hopehpc/hope-singularity/docs/user/building-a-container.md

 # Building a Container
 This document describes the basic process of building a container.
 It is adapted from the [Singularity documentation](https://sylabs.io/guides/3.3/user-guide/index.html).

 Singularity's documentation is thorough and provides clear examples.
-Therefore, this document will only cover essential parts of the build process; it will refer you to the Singularity documentation for more detail when necessary.
+Therefore, this document will only cover essential parts of the build process; it will refer you to the Singularity documentation for more detail when necessary.<br><br>

-## Table of Contents
+## Contents
 1. [How a Container is Built](#how-a-container-is-built)
 2. [Writing the Definition File](#writing-the-definition-file)
     + [Header](#header)